This post may contain affiliate links. Please read our disclosure policy.

 Ready to make baked oatmeal squares

 Step 2: Preheat oven to 350F degrees.
-Lightly spray a 9-inch square baking pan with non-stick spray and set aside.
+Lightly spray a 9-inch square baking pan (affiliate link) with non-stick spray and set aside.
 Alternatively, line baking dish with parchment paper and then lightly spray.
 (The parchment makes cleanup a breeze and allows you to remove the oatmeal before cutting into squares.)

 Step 3: In a large mixing bowl (affiliate link), whisk together the oats, flour, baking powder, baking soda and cinnamon until thoroughly combined.